 Along side the Committee we have 2 professional coaches assisting at 2 training sessions a week.

-Jo John is an ASA qualified coach who has been involved with swimming for over 40 years as a swimmer, teacher and coach.
-Her own swimming career culminated in winning a Silver and a Bronze medal at the World Masters Championships in Portland, Oregon.
+Gordon is an ASA qualified coach who has been involved with swimming for over 40 years as a swimmer, teacher and coach.

 Archived pages of previous committees: